Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 ### Update the Active Directory tenant application registration for `TodoListService`

 1. Navigate to the [Azure portal](https://portal.azure.com).
-2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService` application.
+1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService` application.
-3. On the applications tab, select the `TodoListService` application.
+1. On the applications tab, select the `TodoListService` application.
-4. From the Settings -> Reply URLs menu, update the Sign-On URL, and Reply URL fields to the address of your service, for example [https://TodoListService-contoso.azurewebsites.net](https://TodoListService-contoso.azurewebsites.net).
+1. From the Settings -> Reply URLs menu, update the Sign-On URL, and Reply URL fields to the address of your service, for example [https://TodoListService-contoso.azurewebsites.net](https://TodoListService-contoso.azurewebsites.net).
 Save the configuration.

-### Update the `TodoListClient` to call the `TodoListService` running in Azure Web Sites
+### Update the `TodoListClient` to call the `TodoListService` Running in Azure Web Sites

 1. In Visual Studio, go to the `TodoListClient` project.
 2. Open `TodoListClient\App.Config`.
 Only one change is needed - update the `todo:TodoListBaseAddress` key value to be the address of the website you published,